tilee00/python_beginner_project_2025/game-instruction.md

 # Game 1 - Dice Rolling Game

 version 1.0
-- only accept case insensitive y or n, show error message when invalid choice
+- only accept case insensitive y or n, show error message when invalid input
 - when user select n, then end the program with ending message

 version 2.0